ibexa/documentation-user/docs/content_management/collaborative_editing.md

 ## Editing content item

-Real-time collaboration is enabled in Rich Text fields.
+Collaborative editing is enabled in Rich Text fields.
 Other fields are disabled and can be only edited by the Owner of the content item.

-Real-time collaboration is available for the following content types containing Rich Text fields:
+Collaboration is available for the following content types containing Rich Text fields:

 - Article
 - Folder